The 5 Things Men 40+ Want in Life (and How to Get Them)

 3. Put Their Health First (and Reduce Stress)

-In the first half of life, they can get away with a “she’ll be right mate” attitude.
-But now at 40+, it catches up with them.
-The urgent life event, the “health scares” or physical health problems hit them hard.
-In his video I Quit at 53, Wayne Phipps says the next bit best.
-What Wayne describes for himself is a familiar story for so many men.
+Then, at 40+, reality hits.
+The urgent life event—a life-threatening illness, heart attack, sudden health breakdown, “health scare”, or a major operation—hits them hard, forcing them to confront what they have been denying for years.
+In the aftermath, men can find themselves saying things like: “My time is running out” “I’ve lived more of my life than I’ve got left to live” or “If I don’t look after myself, I won’t live much longer.”
+For the first time, they realise the damage has been building for decades and recognise the true cost of putting their health last.
+What Wayne Phipps describes in his video I Quit at 53 is a familiar story for many men.
 Wayne says, “I started drinking more—having a bottle of wine with every dinner.
 And not eating the best—eating McDonalds.”
-But it was the letter from his GP that said, “you’re now prediabetic” that the reality of Waynes health situation really hit home.
+But it was the letter from his GP that said, “You’re now prediabetic” that made the reality of his health situation hit home.
 Wayne realised, “I know that I hadn’t been treating myself right.
 That I’m treating myself badly.”
-Waynes lesson learned was that, “health isn’t optional.
+His lesson learned was simple: “health isn’t optional.
 It’s foundational to have any kind of future to look forward to.”

 • Playing social tennis every week

-• Get their bloods done every year
+• Getting their bloods done every year

-• Getting a GP
+• Getting a regular GP

-• Cut down on food portion size
+• Cutting down on food portion size

 • Buying from the local farmers market